NREL/floris/docs/layout_optimization.md

 ## Gridded layout optimization
-The `LayoutOptimizationGridded` class allows users to quickly find a layout that fits the most turbines possible into boundary area, given that the turbines are arranged in a gridded layout.
+The `LayoutOptimizationGridded` class allows users to quickly find a layout that fits the most turbines possible into the specified boundary area, given that the turbines are arranged in a gridded layout.
 To do so, a range of different rotations and translations of a generic gridded arrangement are tried, and the one that fits the most turbines into the boundary area is selected.
 No AEP evaluations are performed; rather, the cost function $f$ to be maximized is simply $N$, the number of turbines, and there is an additional constraint that the turbines are arranged in a gridded fashion.
 Note that in other layout optimizers, $N$ is fixed.

-We envisage that this will be useful for users that quickly want to generate a layout to adequately "fill" a boundary region in a gridded manner.
+We envisage that this will be useful for users that want to quickly generate a layout to "fill" a boundary region in a gridded manner.
 By default, the gridded arrangement is a square grid with spacing of `min_dist` (or `min_dist_D`); however, instantiating with the `hexagonal_packing` keyword argument set to `True` will provide a grid that offsets the rows to enable tighter packing